defined perimeter

 **The Role of Segmentation**

-It’s a fact that security consultants carrying out audits will see a common theme.
+Security consultants carrying out audits will see a common theme.
 There will always be a remediation element; the default line is that you need to segment.
 There will always be the need for user and micro-segmentation of high-value infrastructure in sections of the networks.
 Micro-segmentation is hard without Zero Trust Network Design and Zero Trust Security Strategy.

-Zero Trust Networking (ZTN) is a dynamic and user-centric method of microsegmentation for zero trust networks, which is needed for high-value infrastructure that can’t be moved, such as an AS/400.
+User-centric: Zero Trust Networking (ZTN) is a dynamic and user-centric method of microsegmentation for zero trust networks, which is needed for high-value infrastructure that can’t be moved, such as an AS/400.
 You can’t just pop an AS/400 in the cloud and expect everything to be ok.
 Recently, we have seen a rapid increase in using SASE, a secure access service edge.
 Zero Trust SASE combines network and security functions, including zero trust networking but offering from the cloud.

 For pre-information, you may find the following posts helpful: